Chuck Liddell: Personal life

 Liddell is associated with John Hackleman and The Pit fight team.
 His brother Sean, who also competed in MMA and fought in the WEC, retired in 2007 with a 1–2 record.
 He has a brother named Dan and a sister named Laura.

 Liddell continues to train in San Luis Obispo, California, where he attended college along with fellow team member and friend Wyatt Courtney.

-He has one child with MMA fighter Casey Noland, a daughter named Trista.
-From a prior relationship he has a son named Cade.
-Liddell proposed to his girlfriend Heidi Northcott on November 4, 2010.
-Their daughter Guinevere was born in 2011.
-Their son, Charles David Liddell Jr., was born in 2013.
+He has a daughter with MMA fighter Casey Noland.
+From a prior relationship he has a son.
+Liddell proposed to his now ex-wife Heidi Northcott on November 4, 2010.
+Their daughter was born in 2011.
+Their son was born in 2013.

 Liddell is a former part-owner of two bars in Lincoln, Nebraska: Dillinger's and NZone.

 In 2010, he opened The Ultimate Iceman, a memorabilia store in San Luis Obispo.
 This store was closed in 2011 to focus on online sales.

 Liddell endorsed John McCain in the 2008 United States presidential election.

 Liddell's moniker, "The Iceman", was coined by his trainer, John Hackleman, of Liddell's calm and relaxed temperament before fights.